Healthedata1/IG-Template4/generated_output/temp/guidance.md

 ### Introduction
 {:.self-link}

-This is how an html is rendered using this set of templates
+This is how an markdown file is rendered using this set of templates

-The YAML frontmatter include the:
+The YAML frontmatter include the following parameters:

-- title -  the title for this page
+- `title` -  the title for this page
-- layout - fixed to 'default' which tells the Jekyll publisher where to insert this content into the page
+- `layout` - fixed to 'default' which tells the Jekyll publisher where to insert this content into the page
-- toc - which if True toggles on the page Contents to appear at the top
+- `toc` - which if True toggles on the page Contents to appear at the top

 and it looks like this.